eclipse-ecsp/utils/README.md

 private static IgniteLogger logger = IgniteLoggerFactory.getLogger(ProtocolTranslatorPreProcessor.class);
 ```

 The `IgniteLogger` is an extension of slf4j logger.
-All the concepts related to logging an error message, exceptions, stack traces, etc. alongwith the different log levels remain the same.
+All the concepts related to logging an error message, exception, stack traces, etc. alongwith the different log levels remain the same.

 ### Health Check